srikanth10-web/VastlyWise/README.md

 ---

-Built with ❤️ using Next.js, Prisma, and Supabase
+Built with ❤️ using Next.js, Prisma, and SQLite